 The ukulele-playing, hula-dancing gate agents were a clue that I was on a special flight to Kauai last month.
 Draped with leis and plied with gift bags of island coffee, Kauai cookies and Hawaiian Airlines luggage tags, I was unexpectedly on the inaugural Hawaiian Airlines flight from Oakland International to laid-back Lihue airport on the Garden Island of Kauai.

-Settling in on a Hawaiian flight is like a riding wormhole to an alternate reality: the South Pacific.
+Settling in on a Hawaiian flight is like a riding wormhole to an alternate reality: the tropical Pacific.
 Plied with guava juice and free meals, and lulled into relaxation by a nonstop reel of island music videos, passengers are transported in less than five hours from Oakland's Road Warrior-esque I-880 corridor to Kauai's lush, sand-kissed shores.

 Upon landing (and receiving more celebratory leis and musical entertainment courtesy of the Kauai Visitors Bureau), we rode a free hotel shuttle ride to the Kauai Beach Resort, only 10 minutes drive north from the airport (but situated away from the flight zone.)
 In minutes, I was lounging by a large, uncrowded pool with a tasty mai tai in hand, enjoying the tradewinds and sunshine, and marveling at how, in half a day, I magically shifted scenes to paradise.
 It was almost unbelievable.